 These little legumes pack a powerful punch for diabetics, with a winning combination of high-quality carbohydrates, lean protein, and soluble fiber that helps stabilize the body's blood-sugar levels and keeps hunger in check.
 An Archives of Internal Medicine study found that type 2 diabetes patients who ate more legumes had improved blood sugar control and reduced their risk of heart disease.

 Eggs provide a great dose of satiating protein (6 grams per whole egg), and are a healthy choice compared to many meats.
 For people with diabetes, nutrition experts do recommend limiting yolks to about three times a week, but you can have whites more often.
-One large egg white has about 16 calories and 4 grams of protein, notes nutritionist Joy Bauer, RD on her website, making them a “perfect food for blood sugar control, not to mention weight-loss or maintenance.”
+One large egg white has about 16 calories and 4 grams of protein, notes nutritionist Joy Bauer, RD on her website

 The calcium, magnesium, and vitamin D in milk, cheese, and yogurt make your body more sensitive to insulin, according to the 2-Day Diabetes Diet.
 In fact, Harvard Medical School researchers have found that every daily dairy serving reduces risk for insulin resistance by more than 20 percent.
 French research has also found that people who consume two daily dairy servings are about 26 percent less likely to develop high blood-sugar problems.

 All vegetables are crucial to a healthy diabetes diet, but leafy greens pack a particularly powerful punch.
 Rich in nutrients such as magnesium and vitamin K, kale and its cousins have been linked to better blood sugar control, according to the Readerâs Digest 2-Day Diabetes Diet